 Yet people treat quality assurance as something superficial – a few tests here, a few user feedback there, and with one big eye staring at the release button.

-The traditional waterfall approach of QA
+The traditional waterfall approach of Quality Assurance (QA)

 Software development, in general, used to follow the traditional waterfall model.
 And QA and testing have always been one of the last steps before going live.